LukasLJL/CryptTool/README.md

       - Be aware not to type double slash instead of a single one.

-4.1.
-On encrypt mode, an encrypted file will be created with the file extension .encrypted 4.2  On decrypt mode, a new folder will be created with the name "Decrypted", where the decrypted file is then located
+4.1 On encrypt mode, an encrypted file will be created with the file extension .encrypted <br>
+4.2 On decrypt mode, a new folder will be created with the name "Decrypted", where the decrypted file is then located

 ## Developer Documentation